 Steam-Assisted Gravity Drainage (SAGD) Greenfield Expansion

-Vista performed engineering and procurement work for the project and several subsequent greenfield expansion phases, increasing the plant’s nameplate design capacity to 295,000 BPD of bitumen over the course of a decade.
+Vista performed engineering, procurement, and project support work for the project and several subsequent greenfield expansion phases, increasing the plant’s nameplate design capacity to 295,000 BPD of bitumen over the course of a decade.

 The original plant design made no allowance for expansion, which resulted in significant layout and infrastructure challenges, and highly complex debottleneck engineering.
 Vista’s engineering designs centered on expanding the areas of steam generation, oil treating, produced water de-oiling, softening and recycling as well as major utility expansions.

 Vista provided an innovative heat recovery system to preheat once-through steam generator (OTSG) combustion air that has been copied by others in the industry.
 Due to the layout issues, the equipment was spread out across the entire plant site, and some very innovative hydraulic work was completed to allow all the equipment to operate together.

 This facility is one of the most efficient bitumen extraction plants in the Alberta oilsands.

 Vista attributes the success of this ongoing client relationship to several factors.
 By forming a lasting organizational commitment, we were able to establish dedicated multi-discipline engineering teams who shared a long-term vision and took a collaborative approach to continually reduce engineering costs.
 Using a templated design across multiple phases, Vista focused on a continuous improvement model to optimize the use of modularization and reduce design hours without compromising engineering quality.